• Skip to main content

 Use Relevant Keywords ?

-Showcase Your Soft Skills ?
+Showcase Leadership Skills ?

-Include Certifications ?
+Include Specific Sales Strategies ?

-Tailor Your CV to the Job ?
+Tailor Your CV to the Role ?

-Project Coordinator CV Sample
+Sales Manager CV Sample

 Below is an example CV from someone with a number of years experience in the field.
 For an editable .DOCX version, click here.